frankew/Meeting-Series/readme.md

  - Rename “Place Order” button to “Continue→”
  - Change product availability labels to “__ Space(s) Left” or “Sold Out :(”
  - Change order received text to “We have sent the registration details and receipt to your email, or you can print this page.”
- - Add print CSS for the Order Confimation Page to facilitate a tidy printed invoice.
+ - Add print CSS for the Order Confirmation Page to facilitate a tidy printed invoice.

 The plugin depends on WooCommerce and [metabox.io](https://metabox.io).
 The plugin is open source and [free of copyright or -left encumberment](https://unlicense.org).
 Suggestions and contributions encouraged.